tripptrimble2/Shoe-Box/README.md

 ![image](https://github.com/sobaworm/Shoe-Box/assets/164225733/f509c0a0-7a4f-45a4-b6db-3cd748247ca9)

-SELECT Match.matchID, Match.date, COUNT(TicketSales.ticketID) AS “TotalTicketsSold”
-FROM Match
-JOIN TicketSales using (matchID)
-GROUP BY Match.matchID, Match.date;

 #### Query 4
 Query 4: Write a query to find any players who have not participated in any fan engagement events

 This query identifies players who have not participated in any fan engagement events.
 This information can be pivotal for player management and marketing teams to encourage greater involvement from these players or to understand potential reasons for their lack of engagement.

 ![image](https://github.com/sobaworm/Shoe-Box/assets/164225733/9691997e-6531-472c-96dc-9b9a0972acee)

-SELECT Player.name
-FROM Player
-WHERE NOT EXISTS(SELECT playerID FROM PlayerEngagements WHERE Player.playerID = PlayerEngagements.playerID);

 #### Query 5